HowTo Migrate Netapp CIFS Shares Associated Volume Steps

 NetappFiler> cifs terminate -t 0 -v CIFS_TEST Share CIFS_TEST disabled until cifs reactivated for volume CIFS_TEST

-Above command will terminate all CIFS shares of particular volume.
+The above command will terminate all CIFS shares of a particular volume.
 Now Update and Break snapmirror relationship.

 NetappFiler> snapmirror quiesce CIFS_TEST1 NetappFiler> snapmirror break CIFS_TEST1

 Take Configuration file backup before renaming volume. \\NetappFiler\ETC$